stargate-system/stargate-js-mono/examples/BasicRaspberry/README.md

 Minimalistic example of Raspberry Pi device.
 Contains one number input to control PWM on pin GPIO22.
 If input is not subscribed, pin output is automatically set to 0 and restored to current input value if subscribed again.
-Uses ping.

 ### Setup
 *Point 2 is temporary as libraries are not yet published to npm*